 Remember, these numbers are averages, and the specific cost of your pet insurance will vary.

-A: Pet insurance is the equivalent of health insurance for humans.
+Pet insurance is the equivalent of health insurance for humans.
 You pay an annual premium for certain types of coverage that will help reduce your overall pet expenses.
-In some cases, you will pay the healthcare provider directly, such as when you visit a hospital, you pay your deductible and the insurance providers works out the rest with the hospital.
-In other cases, you need to submit a claim, which means you pay out of pocket, file the claim online and get reimbursed.

-A: Pet insurance is not required, but it provides the financial security and peace of mind you need to keep your pets as safe and healthy as possible.
-You probably have a good idea of what routine visits and vaccinations cost, but an unexpected trip to the vet could set you back thousands of dollars.
+Pet insurance is not required, but it provides the financial security and peace of mind you need to keep your pets as safe and healthy as possible.

 At C&S Insurance, we represent more than 20 insurance carriers, so we can shop for incredible rates and pet insurance coverage on your behalf.
 We’ve also assembled a smart, dedicated team of insurance experts who are always ready to answer your questions and help you find the best coverage possible for your pets.
 Contact us today for more information.